arviz-devs/arviz/docs/source/contributing/index.md

 ### Create an issue
 [Submit issues](https://github.com/arviz-devs/arviz/issues/new/choose) for existing bugs or desired enhancements.
 Check  {ref}`issue_reports` for details on how to write an issue.

+By submitting an issue, you alert the ArviZ team about problems you are facing.
+One of the main tenets of open source is giving the users the freedom to use the software as they like, without restrictions.
+This means that open source projects always end up having uses the developers couldn't have imagined.
+Issue reports can therefore let the team know about uses of ArviZ we hadn't initially considered and also for things that were already taken into account signal how much use the different parts of the codebase are getting, informing prioritization of work.

+Issue reports also serve as a register of tasks to work on for people interested in contributing to ArviZ who know they want to contribute code but don't know where to start.

+### Issue triaging
+Helping to manage or triage the open issues can be a great contribution and a great opportunity to learn about the various areas of the project.
+You can {ref}`triage existing issues <issue_triaging>` to make them clear and/or provide temporary workarounds for them.

+Issue triaging brings submitting issues to the next level.
+Issues by themselves are hard to keep track of, and sometimes they even increase faster than we can fix them.
+All while some of these end up outdated but are still kept open because we don't have the capacity to check all of them regularly.
+For work on an issue to actually happen the issue needs to be clear and easily reproduceable.
+Going over issues and trying to reproduce them is a great way to become more familiar with the library.

+In addition, categorizing the issues also makes the issue list much easier to work with, both for developers and new contributors.
+We can indicate issues that can't be worked on yet because more discussion is needed, issues that can be a good first code related contribution, or issues that can't be reproduced.

 ### Translate ArviZ website
 You can {ref}`translate <translate>` our website to languages other than English.

+Being able to contribute and interact with project resources in one's native language reduces the barriers to participation and helps feel a sense of belonging on that community.
+Moreover, people reading in their native language are faster and less prone to errors.

 ### Review PRs
 {ref}`Review pull requests <review_prs>` to ensure that the contributions are well tested and documented.
 For example, you can check if the documentation renders correctly and has no typos or mistakes.

-### Manage issues
-Helping to manage or triage the open issues can be a great contribution and a great opportunity to learn about the various areas of the project.
-You can {ref}`triage existing issues <issue_triaging>` to make them clear and/or provide temporary workarounds for them.
+We believe reviewing PRs is one of the best ways to learn about the codebase in depth.
+Core contributors are also expected to review the work of the rest of contributors, so it can also be a way to get a head start on joining the team and preparing for the core contributor role.

+Moreover, developer time is usually one of the most scarce assets of a project.
+Especially for PRs submitted by newish contributors, having a first review pass by a recurrent contributor or even an experienced user who tests their changes can be extremely helpful;
+they get feedback faster and more extensive.

 ### Write documentation
 You can contribute to ArviZ’s documentation by either creating new content or editing existing content.